cloudera/flink-tutorials/flink-simple-tutorial/README.md

     your_broker_1:9092,your_broker_2:9092,your_broker_3:9092
 </Property>
 ```
+Then copy it to the node from where you will execute the Flink command.
 By default, we are using the `flink-heap-alerts` Kafka topic in the application for tracking the alerts.
 You can create this topic in your application as follows:
 ```
 kafka-topics --create --partitions 16 --replication-factor 1 --zookeeper $(hostname -f):2181/kafka --topic flink-heap-alerts
 ```
 > **Note:** In the above command `$(hostname -f)` assumes that you are running Zookeeper on the Flink Gateway node.
 If you are running it on a different node, simply replace it with your Zookeeper hostname.

-Here is an example for the full command with Kafka logging:
+Here is an example for the full command with Kafka logging, assuming your current working directory contains `kafka-appender/log4j2.xml`:
 ```
 flink run -ynm HeapMonitor -yD logging.configuration.file=kafka-appender/log4j2.xml target/flink-simple-tutorial-1.2-SNAPSHOT.jar
 ```